What are packaging boxes made of?

 Test Paper : Also named as double layer paperboard “Duplex Paper”.
 Most standard cartons use recycled paper for the fluting and the inside liner.

 Types of Corrugated Walls

 Doesn’t have the durability that other types of corrugated packaging materials have, but is very cheap to produce and can provide an extra layer of protection to already packaged products.

 The most common style corrugated cardboard is manufactured in.
 It simply consists of 1 layer of whatever flute type you choose.

 • Double Wall Board

 Much more resistant to breaking when stacked.
-This type of corrugated is commonly used for larger industrial containers.
+This type of corrugated is commonly used for large industrial containers.

 • Triple Wall Board